fbef0102/Rotoblin-AZMod/README.md

     * Fix punch get-up varying in length, along with flexible setting to it.
     * Prevent underhand rocks and fix sticking aim after throws for AI Tanks.
     * Fixed passing Tank (going AI) triggering next stage of script finales.
+    * Fix tank's punch getting cancelled when they heavily land on ground.

   * **Witch:**
     * Fixes the Witch not dying from a perfectly aligned shotgun blast due to the random nature of the pellet spread